awelsh615/Pewlett-Hackard-Analysis/README.md

 ## Results
 In this analysis, I created two .csv files:
 ### Retiring Titles
-The [retiring_titles.csv](Analysis_Projects/Pewlett-Hackard-Analysis/Data/retiring_titles.csv) table holds retiring employees (based on age) and their current job titles.
+The [retiring_titles.csv](Analysis_Projects/Pewlett-Hackard-Analysis/Data/retiring_titles.csv) table holds the count of retiring employees by current job title.
 - Based on the image below, we can see that the vast majority of retiring staff menbers hold Senior-level job titles.

 ### Mentorship Eligibility